hosythach/google-maps-scraper/README.md

 python main.py
 ```

-Please note that this feature is available in Both Free and Pro Versions.
+**Please note that scraping social details like Email, Facebook, Twitter is available in Both Free and Pro Versions.**

-The first 50 contact details are free.
+Also, The first 50 contact details are free to scrape with the API.
 After that, you can upgrade to the Pro Plan to scrape 1,000 contacts for $9, which is affordable considering if you land just one B2B client, you could easily make hundreds of dollars, easily covering the investment.

 > Disclaimer: This API should not be used for bulk automated mailing, for unethical purposes, or in an unauthorized or illegal manner.